RL-VIG/LibContinual/reproduce/inflora/README.md

 ## Optimizing InfLoRA

-InfloRA_opt is a variant of InfLoRA that uses a more efficient optimization algorithm.
-It merge the lora module into weight after every task, reducing the computational cost and improving the performance.
+InfLoRA_opt is an optimized version of InfLoRA .
+It merges the lora module into weight after every task, reducing the computational cost and improving the performance.

 ## How to Reproduce InfLoRA